trimstray/nginx-admins-handbook/README.md

 According to this: if you are running **4** worker processes with **4096** worker connections per worker, you will be able to serve **16384** connections.

 I've seen some admins does directly translate the sum of `worker_processes` and `worker_connections` into the number of clients that can be served simultaneously.
-It is a bit confusing and I think is not true because each clients (e.g. browsers) **opens a number of parallel connections** to download various components that compose a web page, for example, images, scripts, and so on.
+In my opinion it is mistake because each clients (e.g. browsers) **opens a number of parallel connections** to download various components that compose a web page, for example, images, scripts, and so on.

 Additionally, you must know that `worker_connections` directive **includes all connections** (e.g. connections with proxied servers, among others), not only connections with clients.

   > Be aware that every worker connection (in the sleeping state) needs 256 bytes of memory, so you can increase it easily.

 The number of connections is limited by the maximum number of open files (`RLIMIT_NOFILE`) on your system.
-To change the limit of the maximum file descriptors that can be opened by a single worker process (as oppose to the user running NGINX) you can edit the `worker_rlimit_nofile` directive (with this you shouldn't restarting the main process).
+To change the limit of the maximum file descriptors that can be opened by a single worker process (as oppose to the user running NGINX) you can edit the `worker_rlimit_nofile` directive (with this there's no need to restarting the main process).

   > A file descriptor is an opaque handle that is used in the interface between user and kernel space to identify file/socket resources.